 - meeting with their advisees at each registration period to approve courses selected by each student; and

 - making recommendations concerning all aspects of course selection and graduation requirements.

 Academic Services Center

-Individuals with disabilities are encouraged to contact Disability Services to discuss any support services or accommodations they may need.
-The office is located at 19 Deerfield Street, 2nd Floor, Boston, MA 02215; 617-353-3658 (Voice/TTY).
+Individuals with disabilities are encouraged to contact Disability & Access Services to discuss any support services or accommodations they may need.
+The office is located at 25 Buick Street, 3rd Floor, Boston, MA 02215; 617-353-3658 (voice/TTY).